 Our business model is designed to accelerate the process of bringing new and innovative products to market.
-We use our in-house technical expertise across a range of technologies to perform applied research services on government-funded projects and also for corporate customers in the fiber- optic sensing area.
+We use our in-house technical expertise across a range of technologies to perform applied research services on government-funded projects and also for corporate customers in the fiber-optic sensing area.
 We continue to invest in product development and commercialization, which we anticipate will lead to increased product sales growth.

-We are organized into two business segments, our Technology Development segment and our Products and Licensing segment.
-Our Technology Development segment, which includes our secure computing and communications group that we refer to as SCC, performs applied research for government-funded projects and comprised approximately 62% and 74% of our total revenues for the three months ended March 31, 2011 and 2010, respectively.
+We are organized into two business segments, our Technology Development segment and our Product and License segment.
+Our Technology Development segment, which includes our secure computing and communications group that we refer to as SCC, performs applied research for governmentfunded projects and represented approximately 70% and 59% of our total revenues for the three months ended September 30, 2011 and 2010, respectively.
 Most of the government funding in the part of our Technology Development segment outside of SCC is derived from the Small Business Innovation Research, or SBIR, program coordinated by the U.S. Small Business Administration, or SBA.
 Our SBIR research is focused on technological areas with commercial potential, and we strive to commercialize any resulting scientific advancements.
 Our SCC group provides innovative solutions designed to secure critical technologies within U.S. government systems, including the protection of deployed hardware and software systems and the communications between them.
 SCC both conducts applied research and provides services to the government in this area.
 SCC's revenue is primarily derived from non-SBIR U.S. government contracts and purchase orders.
 Our Technology Development segment also performs applied research in the areas of sensing and materials.

-Our Products and Licensing segment focuses on fiber-optic test and measurement, sensing and instrumentation products and also conducts applied research in the fiber-optic sensing area for both corporate and government customers.
-The Products and Licensing segment also commercializes healthcare products.
-Our Products and Licensing revenues represented approximately 38% and 26% of our total revenues for the three months ended March 31, 2011 and 2010, respectively.
+Our Product and License segment focuses on fiber-optic test and measurement, sensing and instrumentation products and also conducts applied research in the fiber-optic sensing area for both corporate and government customers.
+The Product and License segment also commercializes healthcare products.
+Our Product and License segment revenues represented approximately 30% and 41% of our total revenues for the three months ended September 30, 2011 and 2010, respectively.

 We generate revenues through technology development services provided under contractual arrangements, product sales, product development under contractual relationships and license fees.
 Our Technology Development segment revenues have historically accounted for a large portion of our total revenues, and we expect that they will continue to represent a significant portion of our total revenues for the foreseeable future.
-Our Technology Development revenues decreased from \$5.8 million in the three months ended March 31, 2010 to \$5.6 million in the three months ended March 31, 2011, due primarily to a decrease in employees available to work on certain government projects from the same period in 2010.
+Our Technology Development segment revenues for the foreseeable future.
+Our Technology Development segment revenues for the foreseeable future.
+Our Technology Development segment revenues for the foreseeable future.
+Our Technology Development segment revenues are significant portion of our total revenues for the foreseeable future.
+Our Technology Development segment revenues for the foreseeable future.
+Our Technology Development segment revenues for the foreseeable future.
+Our Technology Development segment revenues for the foreseeable future.
+Our Technology Development segment revenues for the foreseeable future.
+Our Technology Development segment revenues for the foreseeable future.
+Our Technology Development segment revenues for the foreseeable future.
+Our Technology Development segment revenues for the foreseeable future.
+Our Technology Development segment revenues increased from \$5.0 million in the three months ended September 30, 2010 to \$6.2 million in the three months ended September 30, 2011, due primarily to the completion of four short-term contracts in our SCC group, as well as increased activity in our optical systems group.